 His Highness Sheikh Khalifa Bin Zayed Al Nahyan

 The Award’s aim is to usher in a new dynamism in the educational process, in tune with contemporary advancements in scientific knowledge and information technology.

 His Highness Mansour Bin Zayed Al Nahyan

 Deputy Prime Minister, Minister of Presidential Affairs Chairman of the Council of Trustees of The Khalifa Award for Education

 The Award is intended to discover and recognize research, programmes, methodologies and advanced teaching practices.

 We seek to identify research on early childhood education and care that supports improvements in practice.
-This includes studies that provide innovative solutions to problems, new insights into learning and teaching, and enrich the evidence base for policy and practice in ways that can lead to meaningful improvements in early learning.
+This category includes studies that provide innovative solutions to problems, new insights into learning and teaching, and enrich the evidence base for policy and practice in ways that can lead to meaningful improvements in early learning.